What is the Procedure for COVID-19 Test?

-In the time of Coronavirus pandemic, many medical terms like RT-PCR, Antibody test, Antigen Test came into focus.
-There are different methods of testing and all the countries are experimenting to trace coronavirus.
+During the coronavirus pandemic, many medical terms, such as RT-PCR, antibody test, and antigen test, came into focus.
+There are different testing methods, and all the countries are experimenting to trace coronavirus.
 Rt-PCR (Reverse Transcription- Polymerase Chain Reaction) is the frontline test for Covid-19.

 Process

-The samples are collected from deep inside the nose and from the back of your throat with a swab.
-The sample goes through a chemical solution where proteins and fats are removed and the sample is only left with RNA.
-The sample is sent to a laboratory for analyzing and detecting the virus.
-This test can also detect the virus in an asymptomatic person, there is less chance of getting a false result.
+The samples are collected deep inside the nose and the back of your throat with a swab.
+The sample goes through a chemical solution where proteins and fats are removed and left with only RNA.
+The sample is sent to a laboratory to analyze and detect the virus.
+This test can also detect the virus in an asymptomatic person; there is less chance of getting a false result.

 Time

-According to doctor advice as soon as the symptoms are shown the patients should go for a test.
-If the person got positive for Coronavirus then they should be isolated and the persons who got in contact with him should be quarantined.
+According to the doctor's advice, the patients should go for a test as soon as the symptoms are shown.
+If the person tested positive for Coronavirus, they should be isolated, and the persons who contacted him should be quarantined.

 Limitation

-• The virus is detected at the initial days of the infection.
+• The virus is detected in the initial days of the infection.

 • There is a chance of getting false results.

 Covid antibody test involves collecting blood samples from the hand.
-The blood is then examined by two types of antibodies IgM antibodies it shows the presence in an earlier stage and IgG antibodies which show later in a body.
+The blood is then examined by two types of antibodies: IgM antibodies which show the presence in an earlier stage and IgG antibodies which show later in a body.

 Limitations